 New to the Central Florida area, Dr. Gonsalves enjoys gardening, cooking, and animals.

-Amy Eicher is a graduate of the University of Central Florida (UCF) with a Bachelor of Science Degree in Psychology.
-She will be graduating this December with her Master of Social Work degree from UCF.
+Amy Eicher is a graduate of the University of Central Florida (UCF) with a Bachelor of Science Degree in Psychology and a Master of Social Work degree from UCF.
 She has worked with Central Florida Psychological Consultants, Inc. (CFPC), for seven years and within the field of Psychology for ten years.

 Amy provides clinical services in a variety of settings including outpatient and inpatient locations.
 She provides comprehensive testing by administering psychological and neuropsychological assessments and conducting psychosocial interviews.

-Amy has experience in individual case-management services, forensic interviews, bariatric screenings, pain-management assessments, parental evaluations, and Community Based Care/DCF services.
+Amy has experience in individual case-management services, forensic interviews, bariatric screenings, pain-management assessments, parental evaluations, and DCF services.
 She provides individual psychotherapy to both adolescents and adults.

 She specializes in the following areas: behavioral/mood changes, anxiety, depression, bipolar disorder, adjustment/transitions to/from college, relationship strain/issues, eating concerns/self-esteem/body image, and a host of other mental health services.